How much is Cristiano Ronaldo worth? Find out here how the Juventus star keeps rolling in the millions through his off-field activities.

 Cristiano also teamed up with US health company Crunch to build a gym in Madrid called ‘CR7 Fitness’ in 2016.
 In March 2019, he helped launch another business in the Spanish capital called ‘Insparya’ – a hair transplant clinic.

 With an estimated $500m fortune, Cristiano Ronaldo has never been shy about splashing the cash.
 He’s purchased many lucrative properties and sports cars in the past.

 To check out Ronaldo’s full car collection, then click on this link here.

 AS Diario revealed that the Portuguese brought two interconnecting villas with separate entrances in Italy following his move to Juventus in 2018.
 His current home is on a hill, boasting spectacular views of Turin itself.

-The villa in northern Italy is protected by lush vegetation, which ensures Ronaldo and his family of privacy.
-There is also a big garden, swimming pool and a gym.
+The villa in northern Italy is protected by lush vegetation, which ensures Ronaldo and his family privacy.
+There is also a big garden, swimming pool, and a gym.

 Like many top stars before him, CR7 owns his own private plane.
 The Gulfstream jet is allegedly worth $32m and allows the player to travel while avoiding the huge crowds of fans.
 It’s an expensive, but necessary luxury for someone of his stature.

 While Ronaldo’s net worth has been a great asset for several charities down the years as well.
 He’s donated a lot of blood and money to healthcare organisations, along with working for Save the Children foundation.

 In 2015, Dosomething.org named the five-time Ballon d’Or winner as the world’s most charitable sportsperson.